 - LCDC (Licensed Chemical Dependency Counselor)

-He is a member of two professional organizations:
+He is a member of four professional organizations:

 - American Counseling Association

 - Christian Association for Psychological Studies